Available in Classic and VPC

 |

-- Event name: Enter the name of the event.
+- Event name: Enter the event name.

-prefix images/: ^images/) - The filter applies to the object path.
+- The filter applies to the object path.
 Events occur for all objects if no filter is entered.

-- Event type: Select multiple event types desired.
+- Event type: Select multiple event types.

-- Event name: Enter the name of the event.
+- Event name: Enter the event name.

-- Click the [Create] button.
+- Click [Create].

 {